-Thermometers tell us two things:

-- 1 if an object has the same temperature as another object (zeroth law) - 2 the direction that thermal energy will flow spontaneously (from high temperature to low) when two objects of different temperatures are brought in contact (second law).
+- Thermometers tell us two things: - if an object has the same temperature as another object (zeroth law) - 2 the direction that thermal energy will flow spontaneously (from high temperature to low) when two objects of different temperatures are brought in contact (second law).

-1 Explain why the thermoscope would not have been a good measure of temperature.
+- 1 Specify the problem with temperature measurement before scales were invented. - 2 Explain why the thermoscope would not have been a good measure of temperature.